Back up and restore data

 TO test_repo;

-The following example backs up the metadata of two external catalogs, iceberg
+The following example backs up the metadata of two external catalogs, iceberg and hive, in the snapshot iceberg_hive_backup and upload the snapshot to the repository test_repo.

 BACKUP EXTERNAL CATALOGS (iceberg, hive) SNAPSHOT iceberg_hive_backup